A Guide to Veteran Benefits for Senior Living

 2. Housebound Program

-The Housebound is a program intended for veterans with permanent disabilities.
-As the name suggests, it’s focused on granting caregiving assistance to vets who spend most of the time at home due to disability.
+Housebound is a program intended for veterans with permanent disabilities.
+As the name suggests, it’s focused on granting caregiving assistance to vets who spend most of their time at home due to disability.

 Like A&A benefits, the housebound program is a supplement to the VA pension and helps pay for medical and custodial costs.
 For this reason, it’s only available to vets who currently receive the VA pension.

 To apply, you’ll need a doctor to document your permanent disability and how it makes you housebound.
-Remember that the A&A and housebound programs have slightly different focuses, so you can’t receive both.
+Remember: A&A and housebound programs have slightly different focuses, so you can’t receive both.

 3. VA Community Living Centers & State Veterans Homes

-This may be a good alternative for your veteran if you can’t find a nursing home or assisted living facility that meets his/her needs.
-Often these veteran-specific centers have a wider range of care services available.
+This may be a good alternative for your veteran if you can’t find a nursing home or assisted living facility that meets their needs.
+Often, these veteran-specific centers have a wider range of care services available.

 To qualify, you must be enrolled in the VA health system and be recommended by your doctor based on your medical need.
 Because of high demand, there must also be availability at the facility.
 Get in touch with your local VA center to learn more.